-The interactions between genotypes and phenotypes is a very complex process experiencing multiple intermediate stages including gene expression, signaling, modulation and so on.
-Thus, to understand the entire processes how genotypes and phenotypes affect to each other, we then built a Deep Boltzmann Machine-based eTWAS model that directly embeds regulatory network information to predict genotype-phenotype associations.
-Specifically, eTWAS uses the undirected edges rather than feed-forward directed edges in that the phenotypes potentially impact back to the intermediate stages like gene expression.
-As shown in Figure xxx, the eTWAS consists of four layers: 1) genotypes such as QTLs; 2) gene expression and enhancers; 3) intermediate modules and 4) phenotypes such as brain traits, and provides the additively predictive relationships between layer nodes.
-We also allows the nodes on Layer 2 have connections based on the gene regulatory network.
+We then connected the nodes on Layer 2 of our model to follow the inferred gene regulatory network structures.
 In particular, many intermediate-layer modules (i.e., strongly predictive features on Layer 3) that correspond to known gene sets associated with well-characterized pathways and functions in the brain; e.g., the module xxx is connecting to the genes enriched with ZZZ pathways (p<xxxx).
 Also, some modules are used to capture the information on single cell populations; e.g., the module yyy is connecting to Age, and represents the neuronal cell populations.
 We show that this integrated model has significantly improved the prediction accuracy over individual genomic data types.
 For example, its AUC/MSE for classifying SCZ and health samples is xxx beating other classification methods using gene expression only (Table XXX).
 Furthermore, we used this model to recapitulate the pathways comprising the cross-layer nodes and predictive edges for particular phenotypes.
-For example, as highlighted in Figure xxx, the Autism is activated by two modules, x, and y corresponding to dopamine-related pathways and neuronal cell fractions, respectively.
+For example, as highlighted in Figure xxx, Autism is activated by two modules, x, and y corresponding to dopamine-related pathways and neuronal cell fractions, respectively.
 Each module is connected by a set of genes, which are regulated by corresponding QTLs and enhancers as shown in blowup gene regulatory mechanism.
 For each phenotype, we also provide a list of such eTWAS pathways on resource websites.
 In addition, this model also allows us to quantitatively impute the missing transcriptional and epigenetic information by inputting given genotype data only.
 Moreover, we also make the model available as a set of distributive software from the resource.
 Finally, the model is made available as a set of simplified files, where one can explicitly see the correlations being used at various stages.
-Furthermore, while the model does provide better predictive performance, some of these correlations are deliberately set to be interpreted simplifications, such as the known enhancers, or gene regulatory network structure, to make the model more interpretable and easier to use.
-Thus, another major goal of the model is to provide a compression of larger amount of functional genomic datasets for brain; e.g., XXX KB of model files vs. XXX TB of total resource data, beyond a purely predictive network from genotype to phenotype.

 Discussion